ccnmtl/phtcstatic/content/programevaluation/course-description.md

 Learners will take on the role of a staff member at the Middleton County Health Department who is tasked with helping to develop an evaluation plan for an obesity-prevention program recently launched in Middleton County.
 Using the CDC Program Evaluation Framework, learners will connect each step of the framework with a section of the evaluation plan, going into detailed discussion about: selecting and incorporating stakeholders in the evaluation process, developing relevant evaluation questions, designing an evaluation study and using standard notation, choosing a sampling strategy, and thinking through limitations and threats to validity.
 Additionally, the learner will review strategies for conducting rigorous evaluations within constraints of budget, time, and resources.

-Advanced Program Evaluation builds on the knowledge and skills obtained from the Program Evaluation training series.
-See “Prerequisites” for additional information.

 ## Learning Objectives

 For a given public health program evaluation plan, trainees will be able to: